Who Went Home On ‘The Challenge: Vendettas’ Premiere? [Spoilers]

 A Twist

-As we met more and more of the players and their vendettas, the players arrived in a tunnel.
+We met more and more of the players, as they arrived in a tunnel.
 In this tunnel, the players had to grab a box, stand in a rope circle, and hold that box for six hours.
 If they stepped out of the circle or dropped the box, then they would get a time penalty added on.

 Lots Of Flirting